The IPMAT Indore exam date is released by IIM Indore & the exam is set to be conducted on Thursday, May 23, 2024 (afternoon shift).

-Entrance exams are a test of your subject knowledge and a test of your time management skills, performance under stress, and how you weigh speed against accuracy.
+Entrance exams are a test of your subject knowledge and your time management skills, performance under stress, and how you weigh speed against accuracy.
 This article aims to deliver the following two things for your preparation regarding the aptitude test for IIM Indore’s Integrated Program in Management (IPM):

 - Preparation Strategy for IPM Aptitude Test